 As waste water leaves your home, it exits via the drainage system.
 Rainwater leaves via the stormwater system and water used in the home (waste water) goes into the sewer.
 This post focuses on the sewer.
 All water used in your bathroom, toilet, kitchen and laundry ends up in the same place (unless you recycle your greywater).
 It all enters the set of pipes that sit underneath your home that delivers the waste to the main sewer system.

-Here’s a diagram of how all the parts of the drainage system work together:
+Here’s a diagram of how all the parts of a home drainage system work together: